andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 When working with action data, anything we want to reset ourselves such as a temporary toast message or an error message that can be discarded requires complicated React state and `useEffect` gymnastics.

-I dare you to implement a temporary toast message that pops-up if `useActionData` returns a `{ success: true }` JSON object!
+I dare you to implement a temporary toast message that pops up if `useActionData` returns a `{ success: true }` JSON object!
 There are just so many edge cases that make this exercise highly complicated.

 Just to give one example: